 Tampin is around 38 kilometres away from Melaka and a bus ticket should cost you around 5 Ringgit.

-****To travel from Tampin to Singapore by train, you will now have to catch an ETS Train to Gemas, then take a Shuttle Train to JB, then another Shuttle to Singapore from there.
+****To travel from Tampin to Singapore by train, you can now take a Shuttle train from Tampin to JB Sentral, then take another Shuttle to Singapore from there.